rbojan2000/delta-lake-slides/README.md

 # Delta Lake Slides

-This repository contains slides template utilized for presentations on the Evolution of Data Architectures, Parquet files, and Delta Lake optimizations.
+This repository contains slides utilized for presentations on the Evolution of Data Architectures, Parquet files, and Delta Lake optimizations.

 ## Credits